 If these conditions are not met during the U.S trading day, the order will not be executed and expire at the end of the market close.
 Stake does not offer Good-Till-Cancel orders at this stage, so all Limit orders will last until executed or be cancelled at the end of the trading session.

 A market order is an order to buy or sell a share at the next best price.
 Generally, this type of order will be executed immediately.
 Unlike Limit orders, the price at which a market order is executed is not guaranteed.

 A market order on Stake can be placed at any time, but will only be executed when the market is open.

 A stop order is a buy or sell order that is triggered once the price of a stock hits the set stop price.
 At this point, the order is converted to a market order for the next best price of the stock in the market.

 A buy stop order is entered at a stop price above the current market price, while a sell stop is entered at a stop price below the current market price.

-An example of a Stop Sell Order is below :
+Example of a Stop Sell Order:

 John has some TSLA shares he’d like to sell if the price drops below $700.
-He places a Stop Sell order on Sunday for $800.
-The stock continues trading above $800 until Friday's trading session, when TSLA opens at $785.
+He places a Stop Sell order on Sunday for $700.
+The stock continues trading above $700 until Friday's trading session, where it drops to $700.
 A market order is immediately triggered and the shares are sold.
 John exits the position at $699.99, the next best available price.